All the Vancouver Rush freaks who've been hoping and praying that the Canuck prog-rock legends would play here again have gotten their wish.

 The Trailer Park Boys: The Movie is freakin’ hilarious

-ORIGINALLY POSTED ON STRAIGHT.COM, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 4, 2006 By Steve Newton When the Trailer Park Boys debuted on the Showcase channel in 2001, I couldn’t get enough of it.
 A mockumentary-style series about the day-to-day exploits of three pot-loving trailer-trash buddies and their assorted idiot friends and rivals, it was a raucous, taboo-blasting gas.
-The sight … Continue reading The Trailer Park Boys: The Movie is freakin’ hilarious
+The sight of … Continue reading The Trailer Park Boys: The Movie is freakin’ hilarious